-Material editor is designed for materials customization.
-When used for 3D objects, materials determine how surface of these objects will interact with lighting.
+Material editor is designed for material customization.
+When used for 3D or 2D objects, materials determine how the surface of these objects will interact with lighting.

-New material can be created as a separate resource or inside existing object.
-Basic way to create resources is using New button in the Ribbon.
+A new material can be created as a separate resource or inside an existing object, for example inside the scene.
+Basic way to create materials and other resources is using New button in the Ribbon.

 Another way is to create material using the context menu in the Resources Window.
-You need open the context menu on the 'Base\Scene common\Material', after select 'New Resource of This Type'.
+You need to open the context menu on the 'Base\Scene common\Material', select 'New Resource'.

 A window for creating an object will appear.
 It basically needs to specify a file name.
 There are also additional parameters that for starters are easier to use default values.